 If a family moves after the owner has given the family an eviction notice for serious or repeated lease violations but before a legal eviction order has been issued, termination of assistance is not mandatory.
-However, the CCHA will determine whether the family has committed serious or repeated violations of the lease based on available evidence and may terminate assistance or take any of the alternative measures described in Section 12-II.C and other factors as described in Sections 12-II.E.
-Upon consideration of such alternatives and factors, the CCHA may, on a case-by-case basis, choose not to terminate assistance.
+In such cases the CCHA will determine whether the family has committed serious or repeated violations of the lease based on available evidence and may terminate assistance or take any of the alternative measures described in section 12-II.C.
+In making its decision, the CCHA will consider the factors described in sections 12-II.D and 12-II.E.
+Upon consideration of such factors, the CCHA may, on a case-by-case basis, choose not to terminate assistance.

 Serious and repeated lease violations will include, but not be limited to, nonpayment of rent, disturbance of neighbors, destruction of property, or living or housekeeping habits that cause damage to the unit or premises and criminal activity.
-Generally, the criteria to be used is whether the reason for the eviction was through no fault of the tenant or guests.
+Generally, the criterion to be used will be whether or not the reason for the eviction was the fault of the tenant or guests.